We get asked many, many questions about CBD oil. If you’re curious too, then this is article is for you!

 - CBD is non addictive – no matter how long you use it for and how much you take, there is no addiction potential

-Compared to many other medicines which have side effects, CBD is very tolerated and side effects from it are rare!
+Compared to many other medicines which have side effects, CBD is very well tolerated and side effects from it are rare!

 Does CBD oil contain THC?